swisskyrepo/PayloadsAllTheThings/SQL injection/README.md

 # SQL injection

-A SQL injection attack consists of insertion or "injection" of a SQL query via the input data from the client to the application
+A SQL injection attack consists of insertion or "injection" of a SQL query via the input data from the client to the application.

 ## Summary